Jaylyn Robotham

 Jaylyn Robotham (born 21 October 2002) is an Australian racing driver set to compete in the 2025 Intercontinental GT Challenge with Volante Rosso Motorsport.

 Career

 Karting

 Robotham started racing karts at the age of 11 and at the age of 14 he moved up into the Hyundai Excel Racing Series.

 Hyundai Excel Series

 Robotham competed in his first race in a closed cockpit a week after his 14th birthday at Phillip island to become the youngest driver to compete in the series.
-In 2017 he won the South Australian State Championship.
-Placed 2nd at the Excel Nationals, 3rd in the Victorian CAMS State Championship and held multiple lap records in 2018 he placed 2nd in the Victorian State Championship.
+In 2017, he won the South Australian State Championship.
+He placed second at the Excel Nationals, third in the Victorian CAMS State Championship, and held multiple lap records.
+In 2018, he placed second in the Victorian State Championship.